 Diabetes is one of the major, modifiable risk factors for heart disease and stroke.
-If you have other risk factors, like high blood pressure and high cholesterol, you have an increased chance of developing problems with your blood vessels.
+If you have other risk factors, like high blood pressure and high cholesterol, you have an even higher chance of developing problems with your blood vessels.
 A clogged or narrow vessel in your heart can lead to a heart attack, while the same problem in your brain can lead to a stroke.
 This means that people with diabetes must not only keep their blood sugar levels under control, but also effectively control their blood pressure and cholesterol levels, as well.

 Type 2 diabetes damages the small blood vessels in the eyes.
-This can put you at increased risk for three types of vision problems: glaucoma, cataracts, and retinopathy (a general term for disorders of the retina caused by diabetes).
+This can put you at increased risk for 3 types of vision problems: glaucoma, cataracts, and retinopathy (a general term for disorders of the retina caused by diabetes).
 Fortunately, most diabetes-related vision problems can be slowed or stopped if caught early and can be prevented with good blood sugar and blood pressure control.